NiGiga/ML_MHN_Project_26/README.md

 \
 The t-SNE visualization presents an intrinsic limitation: being a stochastic method with sensitive hyperparameters (perplexity, learning rate, number of iterations), the cluster structure can vary between different executions and is not absolutely stable.
 The t-SNE results should therefore be interpreted as qualitative support for PCA, not as independent quantitative evidence.
-Finally, the MHN was tested mainly with $\beta = 1.0$ in Experiment 4, which probably artificially penalized its performance compared to the classical network: a systematic analysis of the effect of $\beta$ would have made the comparison fairer.
+Finally, while the asymmetric testing setup (4 vs. 50 patterns) effectively demonstrated the MHN's capacity to handle dense spaces compared to the classical network, it made point-to-point absolute accuracy comparisons challenging in specific experiments (like Exp 1 and Exp 4).
+A fully expanded systematic grid-search varying both the number of stored patterns and the $\beta$ parameter simultaneously across all corruption levels would provide a more granular map of where the MHN's continuous advantage unequivocally overtakes the classical discrete rigidity.

 ### 8.5 Implications for the thesis